nginxinc/nginx-gateway-fabric/tests/graceful-recovery/graceful-recovery.md

 ### Restart NGINX container

 1. Ensure NGF and NGINX container logs are set up and traffic flows through the example application correctly.
-2. Insert ephemeral container in NGF Pod and kill the nginx-master process.
+2. If the terminal inside the NGINX container is no longer running, Exec back into the NGINX container.
-   1. If there isn't already an ephemeral container inserted, run:
+3. Inside the NGINX container, kill the nginx-master process (Command should start with `nginx: master process`).

-   `kubectl debug -it -n nginx-gateway <NGF_POD> --image=busybox:1.28 --target=nginx-gateway`
+    ```console
-   2. run `ps -A`
+    kill <nginx-master_PID>
-   3. run `kill <nginx-master_PID>` (Command should start with `nginx: master process`)
+    ```

-3. When NGINX container is back up, ensure traffic flows through the example application correctly.
+4. When NGINX container is back up, ensure traffic flows through the example application correctly.
-4. Open up the NGINX container logs and check for errors.
+5. Open up the NGINX container logs and check for errors.
-5. Exec back into the NGINX container and check that `http.conf` and `config-version.conf` were not changed.
+6. Exec back into the NGINX container and check that `http.conf` and `config-version.conf` were not changed.

 ### Restart Node with draining